-As long as you request it within 48-36 hours in advanced (but preferably not so last minute because you’ll probably forget), you can get served an actual edible meal.
+As long as you request it within 48 hours in advance (but preferably not so last minute because you’ll probably forget), you can get served an actual edible meal.

 No, I’m not trying to turn anyone into a vegetarian, but if you can tell me about a meat dish that you were served on a plane that didn’t make you question if it was real food or not, I’ll eat my words.

 The vegetarian meals are pretty good, and there are zero questionable items on your plate.